 - A medium onion chopped

-- 3-4 medium sized carrots sliced and peeled (equal to 3 cups worth, heaping)
+- 3-4 medium sized carrots sliced and peeled (3 cups worth, heaping)

 - salt and black pepper to taste